elcattivo66/home-ops/README.md

 ### Home DNS

-I have a Orange Pi Zero SBC with pihole and unbound deployed as containers.
-In my cluster external-dns is deployed with the pihole provider which syncs DNS records to pihole.
+I use a Unifi Gateway for home DNS resolution.
+In my cluster external-dns is deployed with the Unifi provider which syncs DNS records to the gateway.

 ### Public DNS